tarantool/cartridge/rst/topics/state-machine.rst

 ------------

 Config is found, loaded and validated.
 The next step is an instance configuring.
-If snapshots are present, then instance will change its state to ``RecoveringSnapshot``.
+If snapshots are present, then the instance will change its state to ``RecoveringSnapshot``.
 In another case, it will move to ``BootstrappingBox``.
-By default all instances start in read-only mode and don’t start listening until bootstrap/recovery finishes.
+By default, all instances start in read-only mode and don’t start listening until bootstrap/recovery finishes.

 .. // .. image:: ../doc/images/state-machine/ConfigLoaded.svg